by Brad Welborn

 “In the life of a student-athlete there is really no bigger award given than one that recognizes accomplishments in the classroom and academically,” LC softball coach Barry Roberts said.
 “These kids are the epitome of what a STUDENT-Athlete is.
 They accomplish great things academically and they accomplish great things athletically.

 “One of a coaches proudest moments is when their players are recognized nationally for the work they have done.
 These 20 kids have brought me great pride and have brought our institution great pride in what they have accomplished.”

 By far the largest roster on campus, the LC football team also showed their improvements both on the field with their first winning conference mark since 2014 and in the class with three team academic records falling.
 The men under Coach Justin Charles’ leadership set new records in team GPA during the season and for the year with the most academic all-conference selections they’ve ever had.

 “I am so excited about the academic excellence our student-athletes have accomplished,” Athletic Director Reni Mason said.
-“I think it is a direct reflection of the type of quality students that our coaches have attracted to Louisiana College.
+“I think it is a direct reflection of the type of quality students that our coaches have attracted to Louisiana Christian University.
 There are so many things that are demanded of student-athletes today, far beyond just practices, travel, workouts, and game days.
 Kudos to them for their commitment, sacrifice, and stewardship of the gifts they’ve been blessed with.”